 Help leaders feel that however much (or little) time they have to give is welcome.
 By making guiding work for each volunteer, they’re able to keep coming back – Lisa, Unit leader in Rochester

 How many volunteers do you need for a full bench?

-Think about your A-team: what’s your ideal line up?
+Think about your dream-team - what’s your ideal line up?
 How many people are there?
 How are the responsibilities split?
 How many people would ease the burden on your current volunteers?

 Top tip: There’s no I in ‘team’ – so remember you don’t need to do it alone!
 Get your team to help: they’ll feel invested in your recruitment campaign and together you’ll go the distance.